davidnewhall/iMessageSpy/README.md

 ### Bugs
 Things I've noticied and not yet had time to fix...

 * ~~`sub *` doesn't always work, especially if it's the first time you are subscribing.
-I recommend using `sub SomeCamName` before doing `sub *`, that seems more reliable.~~ sub command fixed
+I recommend using `sub SomeCamName` before doing `sub *`, that seems more reliable.~~ sub command fixed 9/12/15
 * ~~If you send something to the script that is not text, it will crash.
-This includes pictures and audio.~~ fixed
+This includes pictures and audio.~~ fixed 9/12/15
 * Sometimes the script runs too slowly and "crashes."
 This will require you to force quit Messages.app and re-open it.
 Adding delays helps, but it's still not 100%.
-* ~~If you send `pics` and one of your cameras is disconnected/offline, it may crash trying to get a picture from that camera.~~ should be fixed
+* ~~If you send `pics` and one of your cameras is disconnected/offline, it may crash trying to get a picture from that camera.~~ should be fixed as of 9/12/15
 * Sometimes the very first command produces an error if there is no plist file.
 Subscribing to something at least once fixes it permanently.
 * ~~Capitalization is screwed up.
-I need to add a function to normalize/fix user input.~~ fixed
+I need to add a function to normalize/fix user input.~~ fixed 9/12/15
 * Not really a bug, but things seem to work better if you add yourself and any other users to Contacts.app.

 Feel free to send along PRs...